arhamarshad1/ArhamArshadA4/README.md

-# Assignment 2 USINF REST API Service
+# Assignment 2 USING REST API Service

 ## The following is the setup to the project: